jhiller6/data100repository/README.md

-# Hello, my name is Justin and this is my challenge problem.
+# Hello, my name is Justin and this is my Wicked Problems respository.